denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Foo and bar references the same object `{n: 1}`, and lvalues are resolved before assignations. `foo = {n: 2}` is creating a new object, and so foo is updated to reference that new object.
+Foo and bar references the same object `{n: 1}`, and values are resolved before assignations. `foo = {n: 2}` is creating a new object, and so foo is updated to reference that new object.
 The trick here is foo in `foo.x = ...` as a lvalue was resolved beforehand and still reference the old `foo = {n: 1}` object and update it by adding the x value.
 After that chain assignments, bar still reference the old foo object, but foo reference the new `{n: 2}` object, where x is not existing.

 It's equivalent to: